A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

 Home insurance policies can include coverage limitations for roofs.

-Scott deLuise, president of Matrix Business Consulting in Broomfield, Colo., suggests that homeowners read the existing or proposed policy carefully to look for that information.
+Scott deLuise, executive chairman of the board and president at Adjusters International/Matrix Business Consulting, Inc. suggests that homeowners carefully read the existing or proposed policy to look for that information.

 "Coverage scope and exclusions are a big deal.
 Ask another insurance company for a policy bid at renewal if it contains a wood shake endorsement or an exclusion for roofs over 20 years old," deLuise says.